SystemsApproach/security/principles.rst

-For our purposes, the main takeaway is that security is unique in that it is not just a requirement *for* a system, but it is often best viewed as a system in an of itself, one that must be usable, scalable, manageable, evolvable, observable, available, reliable, and so on.
+For our purposes, the main takeaway is that security is unique in that it is not just a requirement *for* a system, but it is often best viewed as a system in and of itself, one that must be usable, scalable, manageable, evolvable, observable, available, reliable, and so on.